-Nottinghamshire County Council runs a mobile library service which visits the village once a month on a Tuesday morning.
-The mobile library makes two stops, one on The Leys and the other outside The Plough, Old Melton Road.
-The current timetable is available at: Mobile Library (East South Mobile Route 17).
+Nottinghamshire County Council runs a mobile library service which visits the village once a month on a Thursday morning.
+The mobile library makes two stops, one on The Leys (from 9.45 to 10.15) and the other outside The Plough, Old Melton Road (from 10.20 to 10.35).
+The current timetable is available at: Mobile Library (East South Mobile Route 12).

 Garden waste is only collected if you are a member of Rushcliffe Borough Council's garden waste collection scheme.
 For more information, and to join the scheme, see garden waste collection scheme.